Answered: The Difference Between Counseling, Therapy, & Psychology

 Do counselors prescribe medication?

 Counselors, therapists, and psychologists are not able to prescribe medication.
-In order to be prescribed medication, you would need to meet with a licensed medical provider, preferably a Psychiatrist or Nurse Practitioner.
-If you’re in need of medication or an evaluation for medication, request an appointment at Atlanta Wellness Collective.
+In order to be prescribed medication, you would need to meet with a medical provider.

 Previous